top of page

 White Kitty

-White Kitty found a safe place in the barn where she could sleep unmolested.
-I put an old cat bed on a storage crate and added a self-warming blanket on top.
-(You can purchase those on Amazon)
+White Kitty found a cozy spot in the barn where she could sleep undisturbed.
+I placed an old cat bed on a storage crate and added a self-warming blanket on top.
+(You can purchase those on Amazon.)

 Roscoe